-If you fancy giving fly tying a bash, check out some of the fly tying tutorials and videos online.
-You’ll find them for almost every pattern imaginable.
+If you fancy giving fly tying a bash, check out some of the fly tying tutorials.
+You’ll find tutorials for almost every pattern imaginable.

-So you’re excited about giving streamer fishing a go, but now you’re wondering how to fish streamers.
-Here are our top tips on how to fish streamers successfully!
+So you’re excited about giving streamer fishing a go, but now you’re wondering how to fish some streamers.
+Here are our top tips on how for streamer fishing!

 You’ll be pleased to hear that it’s not too tricky to get started with streamer fishing.
 In fact, it’s simpler and more straightforward to master than dry fly or nymph fly fishing.
 There are no complicated presentation techniques to get your head around.

 But you will need to learn a whole new range of methods, strategies, and fishing techniques when you first start streamer fishing.